-Within the city, you can easily walk to most attractions in under 20 minutes.
+Within the city, you can easily walk to most attractions in under 20 minutes (here’s a self-guided walking tour for Reykjavik).
 If you really prefer not to walk, there are limited bus services around the city.
 I didn’t use them on my trip, but you can find the routes and timetables here.

 Many things can seem overpriced in Iceland, but the costs actually weren’t as bad as we thought they would be.
 One thing to note is that you won’t need to use cash at all – everywhere accepts credit/debit cards, and there’s no minimum spend (a legal requirement in Iceland).
 Here’s a rundown of what we spent on our trip:

-Accommodation: We ended up renting a gorgeous apartment about 5 minutes walk from downtown Reykjavik, which cost 188 USD per night.
-I suggest you take a look at AirBnB and see what you can find.
+Accommodation: We rented a gorgeous Airbnb apartment just 5 minutes walk from downtown Reykjavik, which cost 188 USD per night.

 Car Hire: Our car hire cost 61 EUR (about 69 USD) per day.
-We had a little Chevrolet Spark from Sixt, though if you are planning on taking any of the highland roads or travelling during winter, you’ll probably need a 4WD.
+We had a little Chevrolet Spark, though if you are planning on taking any of the highland roads or travelling during winter, you’ll probably need a four-wheel drive.

 Food: An average meal out cost around 15-20 USD per person.
 To be honest, we didn’t think much of the Icelandic food – most of it was fairly bland, and the grocery stores near downtown didn’t have a great selection of choices for home cooking.